Need help with your Rear Window analysis? You’ve come to the right place!

 Step 3: Write the analysis

-Always be ready to ask yourself what the author intended you to feel/respond emotionally by reading the example quote.
+Always be ready to ask yourself how the author intended you to feel/respond emotionally by watching parts of the film.

-This will make sure that you tackle an important part of the analysis for Rear Window, which is the effect on the reader.
+This will make sure that you tackle an important part of the Rear Window analysis, which is the effect on the audience.

 Need some help analysing other texts?